Defining Your Value Proposition

 Start Here: What Are You Actually Testing?

 Before listing features, articulate what needs to be true for your business to work.
+Make sure you have the right MVP development mindset before diving into scoping decisions.

 MVP vs Prototype vs Market-Ready: What You're Actually Building